Getting Started

 terminalbash

-npx wexts generate service hello
+npx wexts generate rpc hello

 This will create a new service file.
 Update it with your logic: